 Date FROM and TO (Example: From date: Beginning of Fiscal Year.
-For FY'16, this would be 9/1/15.
+For FY'17, this would be 9/1/16.
 To date: End of Fiscal Year.
-For FY'16, this would be 8/31/16).
+For FY'17, this would be 8/31/17).

+D-307-5: Preparing Computerized Criminal History in Closed Case Files

+All CCHs from the previous fiscal year are stored in a separate box.

+CCHs must be in a sealed confidential envelope.

+Envelopes are arranged within the box in alphabetical order by last name.

+A separate Box Inventory Spreadsheet and Transmittal Spreadsheet is completed for CCHs.

+Each box is labeled with the Region number, Unit name, and "Confidential CCH Records " on the left side of the hand hold and the top of the box.

 D-307-6: Requesting Pickup

-VR staff emails both the File Inventory and Transmittals worksheets in Excel format to claimant.files@twc.state.tx.us.
+VR staff emails both the File Inventory and Transmittals worksheets in Excel format to claimant.files@twc.state.tx.us for approval and upload.

 The following information is included in the email:

-On the subject line: Cost Center number, FY 16 Closed Consumer Case, City of Field Office.
+On the subject line: Cost Center number, FY 17 Closed Customer Case, City of Field Office.

 Contact information (Contact Name and Phone number)

-Physical pickup location
+Physical pickup location (street address, room or suite number, city, state, zip)

-Special instructions for location access (if any)How many boxes you are requesting to have picked up.
+Special instructions for location access (if any)

+Number of boxes you are requesting to have picked up.

+A separate email is sent for CCHs.
+The following information is included in the email:

+On the subject line: “CCHs files”

+Contact information (Contact Name and Phone number)

+Physical pickup location (street address, room or suite number, city, state, zip)

+Special instructions for location access, if any

+Number of boxes you are requesting to have picked up

-VR staff makes sure that all boxes are double-taped (not covering the hand-holds) to ensure that no records will spill out during transit.
+VR staff should double-tape all boxes (not covering the hand-holds) to secure the lids to the boxes and ensure that no records spill out during transit.

-TWC Records Management staff will review the inventory and transmittals sheets for approval.
-Upon approval from Records Management staff, field office will be instructed where to ship the files and specific instructions.
+TWC RMC staff will review the inventory and transmittals sheets for approval.
+Upon approval from the RMC, the field office staff will schedule the shipment of the files to the address below:

-Mail prior to the previous fiscal year files to:

 Texas Workforce Commission Records Management Center 4405 Springdale Road Suite C Austin, TX 78723

-Field Office will need to determine the supplies needed for shipping the files (options are Lone Star Pack, plastic, small cardboard boxes 10 7/8 x 1 ½ x 12 ¼).
-Due to the cost of shipping, only boxes that are full need to be shipped; otherwise use an envelope.
+Field office staff will need to determine the supplies needed for shipping the files and coordinate with the third-party vendor.

+Effective September 1, 2018, the TWC express shipping provider is FedEx.
+Please refer to the TWC Mail Services Instructions (PDF) (http://intra.twc.state.tx.us/intranet/phss/docs/mail_services_instructions.pdf) for further information on shipping using FedEx.

-When using Lone Star Overnight (LSO) shipping, the TWC EMA-65 Express Mail Authorization form must be completed and emailed only to Alisha.Lewis@twc.state.tx.us.
-See the Shipping Information page for account details.
+When using a third party shipping service, the TWC EMA-65 Express Mail Authorization form must be completed and emailed only to Alisha.Lewis@twc.state.tx.us.
+When emailing the EMA-65 Express Mail Authorization form, do not attach or include the Inventory and Transmittal spreadsheet.

-Records Management staff will coordinate with Iron Mountain to arrange pickup of Closed Case Files after email confirmation has been received from Field office with scheduled pick up date for prior year files shipping to Austin, TX.
-VR staff:

-Send confirmation email to claimant.files@twc.state.tx.us

-Email Iron Mountain Records Management Pickup Packing Slip to claimant.files@twc.state.tx.us as soon as the Closed Case files are picked up by vendor.

-Records Management staff will notify field office if their location is not service by Iron Mountain.
-The field office will be instructed to use a third-party vendor to ship their Closed Case files to Iron Mountain.
-Records Management staff will provide the address for the Iron Mountain location.

 VR staff must:

 Ensure personally identifiable information (PII) is not exposed.

-Make sure that all boxes are double-taped (not covering the hand-holds) to ensure that no records will spill out during transit.
+Make sure that all boxes are double-taped (not covering the hand-holds) to ensure that no records will spill during transit.

 Save file inventories in a secure place.